-Originally established in 1952, the George Urdang Medal honors Professor George Urdang (1882-1960), a pioneering historian of pharmacy in Germany and the United States, the founder of the first American graduate program in the history of pharmacy.
+Originally established in 1952, AIHP’s George Urdang Medal honors Professor George Urdang (1882-1960), a pioneering historian of pharmacy in Germany and the United States, and the founder of the first American graduate program in the history of pharmacy.

-A competition for the George Urdang Medal shall be conducted biennially, in odd-numbered years.
-The Institute shall issue a public call for nominations and provide notice of such call to organizations and groups with an active interest in scholarship in the field of the history of pharmacy and pharmaceuticals.
-Nominations shall be submitted on a form established and published by the Institute.
+A competition for the George Urdang Medal is conducted biennially, in odd-numbered years.
+The Institute typically issues a public call for nominations, and provides notice of the call to organizations and groups with an active interest in scholarship in the field of the history of pharmacy and pharmaceuticals.

-The George Urdang Medal shall be presented at the International Congress for the History of Pharmacy or such other event or location as the Institute may determine.
+The George Urdang Medal typically is presented at the International Congress for the History of Pharmacy or such other event or location as the Institute may determine.

-Nominations for the George Urdang Medal shall be evaluated and judged by a panel comprised of the Institute’s Historical Director and four other distinguished historians of pharmacy and pharmaceuticals selected by the Historical Director and confirmed by AIHP’s Board of Directors.
-The panel of judges, by majority vote, may award the George Urdang Medal to one of the nominees.
-The panel has the discretion to conclude the competition without awarding the Medal.
+Nominations for the George Urdang Medal are evaluated and judged by a panel comprised of the Institute’s Historical Director and four other distinguished historians of pharmacy and pharmaceuticals selected by the Historical Director and confirmed by AIHP’s Board of Directors.

 Brief Biography of George Urdang